DocumentationWebsocket interface

 PropertyTypeRequired?Description

 typestringYesPresent in all messages.
 It defines the purpose of the message.
-Value: auth-request
+Value: auth-request.

-posIdstringYesPos-Id assigned to your POS.
+posIdstringYesPOS ID assigned to your POS.
 See Production environment.

 apiKeystringYesThe API key without any prefix.
-Example: abcd-efgh-ijkl-mnop-qrst
+Example: abcd-efgh-ijkl-mnop-qrst.

-localestringNoLocale for error localization in ISO 639-1 (opens in a new tab) format.
-Default: en
+localestringNoLocale for error localization in ISO 639-1 format.
+Default: en.

 Authorization response message